Jhynjhiruu/KoopaShell/README.md

 Defines a function with the name `myFunction` evals starting from index 3 when called.
 Replacing 0 (or blank) with a number will automatically call the function that many times per second.

+##### brk:
+`brk`
+Breaks the currently executing loop.
+Pretty much random when run manually, but it should always break a function it's put into.
+This is basically how to make loops in KoopaScript.

 ### Important keys (by ID):
 127 ('delete' key) - backspace